• Skip to primary navigation

 Whipping your cream is also where some people make a mistake.
 The idea with whipped cream is to do it slowly.
 Using an electric mixer, begin whipping the cream on low, increasing the speed over 10 minutes.
 This makes a whipped cream that will last for days in your fridge without the aid of gelatin.

-*If you make whipped cream as a topping for desserts, don’t forget to add sugar and vanilla; for the tiramisu, we are not adding sugar or vanilla to the mixture.
+*If you make whipped cream as a topping for desserts, don’t forget to add sugar and vanilla; for the tiramisu, we are not adding powdered sugar or vanilla to the mixture.

 Why is my Sabayon grainy?